Modeling the Dynamics and Thermochemistry for the Outer Atmospheres of the Ultra-hot Jupiter WASP-121b: Methods

 where $n(X; \mathbf{x}; \Phi)$ is the number density of the species, and the sum runs over all relevant spectral line components (e.g., the three fine-structure lines of the \ext{He} $10830~\ang$ triplet).
 The cross-section $\sigma_i$ for each component is modeled as a Voigt profile, accounting for natural broadening, thermal Doppler broadening at the local temperature $T(\mathbf{x})$, and Doppler shifts induced by the projected bulk velocity $\hat{n}_{\rm los}\cdot \mathbf{v}(\mathbf{x})$ along the LoS.

 The relative extinction (i.e., absorption depth) at wavelength $\lambda$ is then obtained by integrating the attenuated stellar flux over the visible stellar disk:

 Here, $S(\lambda)$ is the normalized stellar surface brightness profile, which incorporates limb-darkening and rotational broadening effects appropriate for the host star.
-This calculation is repeated for multiple LoSs intersecting the planet's atmospheric annulus at each time step during the transit.
+This calculation is repeated for multiple LoS intersecting the planet's atmospheric annulus at each time step during the transit.
 The resulting collection of $\epsilon(\lambda; \Phi)$ across all phases and LoS constitutes our synthetic transmission spectrum, which can be compared directly to observed data to validate the physical model and interpret kinematic and chemical features.
+While the transmission spectra of neutral Na and Fe are relatively straightfroward to implement with chemistry calculations, the calculations for H$\alpha$ and He $10830~\ang$ deserve some further discussions.